 |

 Sleeps 4

-Weekly prices from £372
+Weekly prices from £359

 Self catering accommodation in Mundesley sleeps 4.

-Accommodation overview: Bay Tree Cottage is a newly renovated brick and flint cottage with spacious accommodation near to the beach at Mundesley.
-The village of Mundesley is an excellent location for a seaside holiday.
-It has a wonderful wide beach by a small promenade and a good range of shops, pubs and restaurants.
+Accommodation overview: Janerio is a brilliant base for a family holiday, only a five minute walk from the sandy beach and there is a lovely garden to relax in at the end of the day The village of Mundesley is an excellent location for a seaside holiday.
+Mundesley has a wonderful clean, wide beach and a good range of shops, pubs and restaurants.
 Some may enjoy a dip in the sea or perhaps just the chance to relax and enjoy the view, whilst children will love to play on the golden sands.
 There is a golf course and driving range in the village with both horse riding and sea fishing available locally.
 Historic houses, steam trains, water sports and nature reserves are all within a short drive.

-A traditional brick and flint cottage which is approximately 100 years old; and in a sheltered position at the end of a gravel lane.
-The property has just recently been fully renovated.
-Whilst retaining its character, it offers comfortable, spacious and child-friendly accommodation with modern amenities.
-Shops/Pubs: within walking distance
+|